 - Smith, Andrea.
 Conquest: Sexual Violence and American Indian Genocide – Investigates the connection between sexual violence and the genocide of the indigenous people of “north america.”
 Uncovers how, for settlers, native bodies are viewed as “inherently rape-able,” and how rape and sexual dominance were / are internal to genocidal means employed against indigenous peoples, such as the u.s. boarding school system, environmental destruction, and gross medical mistreatment.

 - Mao Zedong.
-On Contradiction – A brief, yet landmark work on the nature of contradiction and class antagonisms.
-Vital to a strategic understanding of contradiction and dialectical materialism, expounding upon the hierarchy of contradictions within a system and the difference between antagonistic and non-antagonistic contradictions.
+On Contradiction – A brief, yet integral work on the nature of contradiction and class antagonisms.
+Vital to a strategic understanding of dialectical materialism, expounding upon the hierarchy of contradictions within a system and the difference between antagonistic and non-antagonistic contradictions.